The PedSALi Project

 (If you have come straight to this web page a more basic discussion of SALi Technology is available on our "What is SALi Technology? page.)

-Figure 2, pedestrian impact.
-The SALi fluid flows to the sides of the impact zone.
+The visco-elastic SALi fluid flows to the sides of the impact zone.
 This reduces the stresses on the leg by allowing it to travel the full front to back distance of the bumper before coming to a halt.

 Additional smart feature: A child’s leg has a smaller horizontal cross section than an adult leg, allowing the bumper to appear softer in accidents involving children.